marcsgil/QuantumMeasurements.jl/docs/src/twin_photons_pvm.md

 ````

 We then read the [experimental data](https://github.com/marcsgil/QuantumMeasurements.jl/tree/master/examples/counts.csv),
-which is located at the [`examples`](https://github.com/marcsgil/QuantumMeasurements.jl/tree/master/examples) directory of the repository.
+which is located in the [`examples`](https://github.com/marcsgil/QuantumMeasurements.jl/tree/master/examples) directory of the repository.

 ````@example twin_photons_pvm
 dir = pkgdir(QuantumMeasurements);